 12. Use Dawn soap to gently clean platinum, silver, white gold, and gold jewelry.

-The easiest way to clean most types of metal jewelry is with a few drops of Dawn Dish Soap and warm water.
-Soak your jewelry for 20 to 40 minutes, and use a gentle toothbrush to scrub it clean.
+The easiest way to clean most types of metal jewelry is with a few drops of Dawn dish soap and warm water.
+Soak your jewelry for 20 – 40 minutes and use a soft toothbrush to scrub it clean.
 Rinse and dry.

-For a more in-depth look at jewelry cleaning — specifically on how to clean rings — look no further than on KCL.
+For a more in-depth look at jewelry cleaning — specifically on how to clean rings — look no further.

 We’ve all had to deal with stains on our carpet, so here’s an easy way to start cleaning with Dawn detergent.
-Pour 1/4 cup of white vinegar and 1 tablespoon of Dawn Dish Soap into a spray bottle.
+Pour 1/4 cup of white vinegar and one tablespoon of Dawn dish soap into a spray bottle.
 Fill the bottle the remainder of the way with water.
-Spray carpet liberally and let soak for 5 to 10 minutes.
+Spray carpet liberally and let soak for five to 10 minutes.
 Blot with a clean, dry towel until the stain is removed.

-14. Use Dawn Dish Soap and warm water to help remove grease from kitchen cabinets.
+14. Use Dawn and warm water to help remove grease from kitchen cabinets.

 15. Clean a greasy range hood filter with Dawn soap.

 Do you have a reusable water or smoothie straw that you can’t quite get clean?
-Pour Dawn Dish Soap directly onto a pipe cleaner and push it through a grimy straw.
+Pour Dawn soap directly onto a pipe cleaner and push it through a grimy straw.
 Rinse thoroughly.
 If your straw is wide, use two pipe cleaners twisted together.

 17. Trap fruit flies and gnats with red wine vinegar and Dawn soap.

-Just when you thought there weren’t enough uses for Dawn Dish Soap and vinegar, this combination can be used to get rid of annoying fruit flies.
+Just when you thought there weren’t enough uses for Dawn and vinegar, this combination can be used to get rid of annoying fruit flies and gnats.

 Cleaning with Dawn detergent doesn’t have to be limited to a toilet or greasy kitchen cabinet.
 Fill a soap-dispensing sponge with dish soap, warm water, and baking soda.
 Make sure to add a few drops of your favorite essential oil (peppermint is the best!).
 Scour your wet bathtub and fill your bathroom with the scent of essential oils at the same time.

-19. Eliminate mattress stains with Dawn Dish Soap, hydrogen peroxide, and baking soda.
+19. Eliminate mattress stains with Dawn liquid, hydrogen peroxide, and baking soda.

-You know about using dish soap for laundry, but Dawn soap can also freshen your mattress.
+You know about using dish soap for laundry, but there are even Dawn dish soap uses for freshening your mattress.
 Using the hose attachment, vacuum your mattress to get rid of any loose debris.
-Then mix together 8 oz of hydrogen peroxide, 3 tablespoons baking soda, and a drop of Dawn Dish Soap in a spray bottle (you’ll need to use this immediately!).
+Then mix together eight ounces of hydrogen peroxide, three tablespoons baking soda, and a drop of Dawn dish soap in a spray bottle (you’ll need to use this immediately!).

-Spray your mattress completely, then let sit.
+Spray your mattress completely and then let it sit.
 Once it’s completely dry, vacuum again.
-Periodically sprinkle with baking soda, then vacuum to keep your mattress smelling fresh.
+Periodically sprinkle with baking soda and then vacuum to keep your mattress smelling fresh.

-20. Make your own all-natural Dawn Dish Soap weed killer.
+20. Make your own all-natural Dawn weed killer.

 For a very potent but all-natural solution, combine pure white vinegar, salt, and Dawn soap.
 Funnel the mixture into a spray bottle.
 For best results, treat weeds with the mixture at the sunniest time of day.